grinnell-cs/csc151-images/_eboards/eboard17.md

 How do I tell how I'm doing on tokens?

-> Sam plans to update those next weekend.
+> Sam plans to update those this coming weekend.

 ### MP4

 Are you going to record the video?

-> Um ...
-I hope to.
+> Um ... no.  That's why we did the discussion.

 Lab
 ---